Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `parcel: ParcelWithoutPackagingData<ParcelMetadata>`

 Contains details about the parcel excuding the Packaging details but containing the packaging id.

 ### ShipmentPopulatedWithPackagingData<ParcelMetadata: Codable>: ShipmentPopulated

+#### Description

+Data model containing information about a Shipment with the Addresses and Carriers populated.
+This inherits from the base Shipment model, containing all the details there.

+#### Properties

+`parcel: ParcelWithPackagingData<ParcelMetadata>`

+Contains details about the parcel including the Packaging details.

+### ShipmentTrackingInfo

+#### Description

+Data model all the information needed to track the Shipment.

+#### Properties

+`deliveryAddress: Address`

+Contains details about the delivery address.

+`pickupAddress: Address`

+Contains details about the pickup address.

+`carrier: Carrier?`

+Details about the carrier used to arrange the Shipment.

+`shipmentId: String`

+The unique string used to identify the Shipment

+`pickupDate: String?`

+The datetime the parcel will be picked up.

+`deliveryDate: String?`

+The datetime the parcel will be delivered.

+`deliveryArranged: String?`

+The datetime the parcel delivery was arranged.

+`status: ShipmentStatus`

+The status of the shipment.

+`events: [ShipmentEvent]`

+Array of [ShipmentEvents](#shipmentevent) that have occurred on the shipment.

+`trackingStatus: ShipmentEvent?`

+Details about the last [ShipmentEvent](#shipmentevent) that happened on the shipment.

+### ShipmentPopulatedWithPackagingData<ParcelMetadata: Codable>: ShipmentPopulated